Energy in Arkansas

-The U.S. state of Arkansas is a significant producer of natural gas and a minor producer of petroleum.
+The United States state of Arkansas is a significant producer of natural gas and a minor producer of petroleum.

 Though a small percentage of total consumption, its many waterways provide for a higher than average hydroelectric generation capacity.
 A higher than average solar exposure has recently begun to be taken advantage of in the state, with three solar photovoltaic generation facilities going online in 2016 and more under construction.
 Wind power potential is modest in Arkansas and the state has no utility-scale wind generation facilities.

 A network of 17 regional cooperatives, four investor-owned companies, and a number of municipal providers generate and deliver electricity to Arkansas customers.
 Five utilities deliver natural gas.

 Regulation

 The Arkansas Public Service Commission oversees all four of the state's natural gas utilities and 24 of its electric utilities.
 The commission lacks authority over 15 municipal providers.